JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-About 6 weeks later I asked my dad if anything came in the mail for me from Atari.
+About 6-ish weeks later I asked my dad if anything came in the mail for me from Atari.
 “No,” he said as I went back into my room.

-I looked at my calendar and 6 weeks had passed and I still didn’t get that *Centipede* cartridge in the mail.
-So I pulled out the business card the guy gave me at the competition and called him up.
+Since 6-ish weeks had clearly passed and I still didn’t get that *Centipede* cartridge in the mail I pulled out the business card the Atari guy gave me at the competition and called him up.
 It was about 4:00pm and he was a bit tired sounding on his side of the phone.

 “What?” the guy asked.
 “I won the *Centipede* contest a few weeks ago and I still haven’t got the cartridge in the mail.”
 “What’s your name?” he asked as he shuffled through some papers.
 I told him my name, he read off my address, I confirmed it was correct and he said he would send it off today.